 What tools are available to administer Message Broker version 8 and earlier?

-7. How to run an mqsi* administration command with a user id that is not the service id of the broker.
+5. How to run an mqsi* administration command by using a user ID that is not the broker service ID.
 (1421481)

 You want to run an mqsi* administration command with a user id that is not the service id of the broker.
 What needs to be configured to make this possible?